mattdance/DTYEG/README.md

 </p>

 <p>
 	Please have a look at and download the following data from Edmonton's downtown (Ward 6) onto your desktop.
+The data are in the GitHub header, and we will do this together as I would like to show a couple of things.

 	You may choose to dump them into an unique folder:
 	<ol>
 		<li>Buildings.
 Data from OpenStreetMap.</li>
 		<li>Surface Lots.
 Data from OpenStreetMap and Matt Dance.</li>